 “My Contact Has Gone Cold and Isn’t Returning My Calls or Emails – Should I Try and Call Higher?”

-Obviously something happened that put you back in the “not worthy of respect” salesmen category.
+Something happened that put you back in the “not worthy of respect” salesmen category.

-I am curious however as to why you didn’t start higher to begin with but let’s assume that you were speaking with the right person based on this particular prospects purchasing process.
+I am curious, however, as to why you didn’t start higher to begin with, but let’s assume that you were speaking with the right person based on this particular prospect’s purchasing process.

 Let’s also say that based on previous calls, it is reasonable to believe you were “liked” by the point of contact and were close to finalizing a deal when all of a sudden, poof!
 No communication.

 Not even a “we’ve decided to go in a different direction” email.
 Nothing.

 Now keep in mind, we are making a lot of assumptions here that the salesperson followed the sales process plan to a “T” and was spot on.

 This is rarely the case in these situations!
 Most often, when a qualified prospect that you would typically sign on as a new client goes “south,” we can trace it back to a few missed steps that led to the missed opportunity.

 But let’s say everything checked out, and you are experiencing that “very rare” situation when what should have been a new client signing goes silent on you.

 FIRST THINGS FIRST